eclipse-pass/main/docs/dev/authentication-authorization.md

 Authentication for the user interface occurs through the use of an authentication service provider (SP), [pass-auth](https://github.com/eclipse-pass/pass-auth), written as a node application employing the express framework and acting as a reverse proxy in front of pass-core and other api services.

 `pass-auth` is configured to initiate a SAML exchange with a known identity provider (IDP) that supports [Shibboleth](https://shibboleth.atlassian.net/wiki/spaces/CONCEPT/overview).
+Although `pass-auth` itself is not a Shibboleth service provider specifically, it is a generalized SAML service provider that can handle specific Shibboleth interactions with an IDP.
 In response to a valid `authn` assertion against an IDP, `pass-auth` expects to receive and validate a Shibboleth SAML assertion against its assertion consumer service (ACS) URL.
 This assertion is expected to contain the following Shibboleth attributes:

 ```
 'urn:oid:2.16.840.1.113730.3.1.241': 'displayName'